Completely multiplicative function: Definition

 Without the requirement that f(1) = 1, one could still have f(1) = 0, but then f(a) = 0 for all positive integers a, so this is not a very strong restriction.
+If one did not fix $f(1) = 1$, one can see that both $0$ and $1$ are possibilities for the value of $f(1)$ in the following way:

 The definition above can be rephrased using the language of algebra: A completely multiplicative function is a homomorphism from the monoid $(\mathbb Z^+,\cdot)$ (that is, the positive integers under multiplication) to some other monoid.

 Examples

 The easiest example of a completely multiplicative function is a monomial with leading coefficient 1: For any particular positive integer n, define f(a) = an.
 Then f(bc) = (bc)n = bncn = f(b)f(c), and f(1) = 1n = 1.

 The Liouville function is a non-trivial example of a completely multiplicative function as are Dirichlet characters, the Jacobi symbol and the Legendre symbol.

 Properties

 A completely multiplicative function is completely determined by its values at the prime numbers, a consequence of the fundamental theorem of arithmetic.
 Thus, if n is a product of powers of distinct primes, say n = pa qb ..., then f(n) = f(p)a f(q)b ...

 While the Dirichlet convolution of two multiplicative functions is multiplicative, the Dirichlet convolution of two completely multiplicative functions need not be completely multiplicative.
+Arithmetic functions which can be written as the Dirichlet convolution of two completely multiplicative functions are said to be quadratics or specially multiplicative multiplicative functions.
+They are rational arithmetic functions of order (2, 0) and obey the Busche-Ramanujan identity.

 There are a variety of statements about a function which are equivalent to it being completely multiplicative.
 For example, if a function f is multiplicative then it is completely multiplicative if and only if its Dirichlet inverse is $\mu\cdot f$ where $\mu$ is the Möbius function.